-If correct permissions are enabled, mobile users can choose to edit their own submissions through the mobile app.
+If correct permissions are enabled, mobile users can choose to edit submissions through the mobile app, either their own from the Sent screen, or, if enabled, by using the Search box.
 To send an edit request for a form submission from the mobile device:

 - Navigate to your Sent screen in the mobile app.

 - Tap and hold the form submission you want to edit.
 This will send it back to your Inbox.